twinfoundation/nft/packages/nft-cli/docs/examples.md

 ### nft-mint

-Use this command to min a new NFT, the issuer address must have sufficient funds to store the NFT.
+Use this command to mint a new NFT, the issuer address must have sufficient funds to store the NFT.
 The seed and the funds can be generated using the `mnemonic` and `faucet` commands.

 ```shell
 # Generate a seed and mnemonic and store it in the env file